 Terminator Salvation (2009) Movie Review

 Obviously there’s nothing wrong with a movie that fields two main players.
 That is, unless your movie has the word “Terminator” in its title.
-Unfortunately for McG and his writers, they fail to understand that when you introduce an adult John Connor, you better go full-bore or do what the previous three films did and keep him in the background, to be spoken off, whispered about, and seen only in flashes.
-You can’t have both, because Connor is such a mythical character that you better give him his due or steer clear.
+Unfortunately for McG and his writers, they fail to understand that when you introduce an adult John Connor, you better go full-bore or do what the previous three films did and keep him in the background – to be spoken of, whispered about, and seen only in flashes.
+You can’t have both, because Connor is such a mythical character you better give him his dues or steer the fuck clear.
 By not heeding this very basic understanding of the Terminator mythos, writers John D. Brancato and Michael Ferris (with heavy assist from Jonathan Nolan, according to McG) have knocked John Connor down from his pedestal.
-Heck, Connor never does anything all that heroic in the movie, and if anything, seems to keep surviving his clashes with the Terminators because of dumb luck.
+Heck, Connor never does anything all that heroic in the movie; and if anything, seems to keep surviving his clashes with the Terminators because of dumb luck.
 Marcus, meanwhile, gets to take down hulking Transformer-like Terminators and attack Hunter Killers with an axe.
 And I’m just supposed to fight and die for Connor because the script tells me so?
 Screw that.

 The amazing thing about “Terminator Salvation” is just how badly the entire concept was handled from the very start.
 The idea to make Marcus Wright more important than Connor, or at the very least, of equal importance to the overall mythology of the Terminator world is simply wrong-headed.
 The best and most reasoned approach, in deference to the previous three films (but especially James Cameron’s first two) would have been to maintain Connor’s messiah-like aura, an easy enough thing to do by keeping him in the background.
 Putting Connor forward and then undercutting him with a completely new character simply weakens the foundation put forth by Cameron many years ago.
 Why would you do that unless you thought you could one-up Cameron?
 McG and his writers should know by now, you don’t mess around with James Cameron’s creation and then go around telling people he approved of your messing with his creations.

 Don’t get me wrong, “Terminator Salvation” is by no means a terrible film.
 As summer event films go, it’s a mildly entertaining mess, and there are one or two scenes where the film actually manages to shine.
-There’s a great moment towards the end when John Connor comes into contact with an old friend, and gets the tar kicked out of him as a reward.
-The parts with the young Kyle Reese is also handled very well, and Anton Yelchin actually makes you believe this young, skinny kid, who is high on resources but low on experience, may very well grow up to be the diehard soldier named Kyle Reese we’ve all come to know, as embodied by Michael Biehn in the first movie.
-He’s not quite there yet, but you can see it in his eyes, he has the makings of a great soldier one of these days.
-Fortunately for Kyle, these new Terminators, as inventive and “Transformer-y” as they have become, seems to have lost their edge, and come across as little more than big, dumb metal things to be shot at.
+There’s a great moment toward the end when John Connor comes into contact with an old friend, and gets the tar kicked out of him as a reward.
+The parts with the young Kyle Reese is also handled very well, and Anton Yelchin actually makes you believe this young skinny kid, who is high on resources but low on experience, may very well grow up to be the diehard soldier named Kyle Reese we’ve all come to know, as embodied by Michael Biehn in the first movie.
+He’s not quite there yet, but you can see it in his eyes that he has the makings of a great soldier.
+Fortunately for Kyle, these new Terminators, as inventive and “Transformer-y” as they have become, seem to have lost their edge, and come across as little more than big, dumb metal things to be shot at.
 Over and over again.
 And over and over again…

 McG (director) / John D. Brancato, Michael Ferris (screenplay)